nordewal/csi-node-cache/README.md

 The driver is deployed as a `DaemonSet`.
 There is no clsuter-wide controller pod, all CSI ephemeral volume processing is done by the node-local `DaemonSet`.
-Note that the driver pods on nodes, like all CSI driver, runs as privileged.
+Note that the driver pods on nodes, like all CSI drivers, runs as privileged.